Backyard Football: Backyard Football

 The third type of gameplay is online play.
 Backyard Football is the only game, along with Backyard Baseball 2001, that offers online play with players across the globe.
 Online play is hosted through the Junior Sports Network and is only available for Windows users, since the network system does not support Macintosh.
 Like Backyard Baseball 2001, there are three difficulty areas: Easy Streets, Mediumville, and Toughy Town.
 The harder the difficulty, it becomes less likely that the players out on the field are going to make magnificent plays to "bail the coach out".
 While playing online, the player may make contact with another coach online.
 They may then chat with each other with only pre-written dialogue, since the network is not being monitored to make sure no inappropriate language is used.
 Since www.jrsn.com has been discontinued, no new coach names may be registered to play online, but in 2021, a member named LittleToonCat has recreated the servers from scratch running on Node.js and using an online-enabled ScummVM build as the client to connect to the new servers which was released as Backyard Sports Online.
 The source codes for the server, session, and the ScummVM client have been made open source by the creator.

 A remastered version of this game entitled Backyard Football '99 was released for Windows (via Steam), iOS, and Android on September 9, 2025.
 Mega Cat Studios is the remaster's developer, with Playground Productions as the publisher.
-The remaster notably does not have the NFL license, although all the professional players except for Brett Farve return; Farve is replaced by a new original character, Chase Downfield, the younger brother of the series' color commentator Chuck Downfield, in the remaster.
+The remaster notably does not have the NFL license, although all the professional players except for Brett Favre return; Favre is replaced by a new original character, Chase Downfield, the younger brother of the series' color commentator Chuck Downfield, in the remaster.